 APPLICATION PROCESS: The Insight Development Grant is submitted through the Research Community Portal, and uses the Canadian Common CV format:

 - Complete and submit your SSHRC application by following the instructions on SSHRC’s Research Community Portal

 - Complete your Canadian Common CV on the CCV website and upload a copy to your SSHRC application (Note: SSHRC CV format will not be accepted).
 It is strongly recommended that you begin this process well in advance of the competition deadline to allow time to register and ensure that your co-applicants do the same.

 - Complete your MRA (My Research Application) form to obtain departmental/divisional approval.
 These approvals should be completed prior to the internal deadline.

 Research Services will hold an information session and grant-writing workshop.
-The session will cover eligibility requirements, changes for 2018, evaluation criteria, proposal development and submission, including Q&A. A 2017 IDG selection committee member will discuss the adjudication process and tips for writing a strong proposal.
+The session will cover eligibility requirements, evaluation criteria, proposal development and submission, including Q&A. An IDG selection committee member will discuss the adjudication process and tips for writing a strong proposal.

 SSHRC webinars on the 2018 Insight Development Grant in December 2017: